Introduction to Malaysian Culture Customs and Etiquette

 Generally, Malaysians do speak good English.

-Malaysians speak English fluently and can communicate well with other English speaker confidently.
+Malaysians speak English fluently and can communicate confidently with other English speakers.

 We tend to mix a lot of vernacular words in our English conversations.

-English is still the lingua-franca in the professional and business world, so you do not have any problems communicating with the locals.
+English is still the lingua franca in the professional and business world, so you will not have any problems communicating with the locals.

 For areas with many tourists, it is only natural that the locals can speak fluently in English.